Enjoy one of Ecuador’s best hiking trips: El Altar

 El Altar is situated about 30km east of Riobamba and is part of the Sangay National Park.
 The remote untainted wilderness around El Altar makes for superb trekking.

-See the Blue Lake, the Green Lake, the Yellow Lake, and the Painted Lake, fed by thawed glacial ice and beautifully coloured by the glacial mineral deposits.
+Walks on our trekking tour take us to the lakes of Mandur.
+In addition you’ll see the Blue Lake, the Green Lake, the Yellow Lake, and the Painted Lake, all fed by thawed glacial ice and beautifully coloured by the glacial mineral deposits.

 Trip Highlights